 - It is portable because compatible with any Docker images which derive from the PostgreSql containers.

-Kubegres is minimalist in terms of codebase compared to other open-source Postgres operators.
+Kubegres is fully integrated with Kubernetes' lifecycle as it runs as an operator written in Go.
+It is minimalist in terms of codebase compared to other open-source Postgres operators.
 It has the minimal and yet robust required features to manage a cluster of PostgreSql on Kubernetes.
 We aim keeping this project small and simple.

 Among many reasons, there are 5 main ones why we recommend Kubegres:

 - Standard: to manage replications, failover and backup, Kubegres is 100% relying on the PostgreSql standard libraries bundled in the PostgreSql containers.
 It does not ship with any custom or third party libraries to manage those features.